Blog

 May 19, 2026

-If your health plan is administered by Employee Benefit Management Services (EBMS) and someone in your family needs home health care in the Burleson or SW Fort Worth area, there is good news: EBMS-administered plans frequently include meaningful home health benefits that can cover skilled nursing, personal care, therapy, and more — often with little or no out-of-pocket cost when care is authorized properly.
-Families in Hidden Creek, Briar Meadow, Summer Creek, and throughout Burleson and SW Fort Worth have used their EBMS benefits to bring professional home health care directly to their homes, avoiding extended facility stays and recovering in familiar surroundings.
-This guide explains how EBMS home health benefits work, what services are typically covered, how to get authorization, and how BrightStar Care of Burleson can help you use your benefits effectively.
+If your health plan is administered by Employee Benefit Management Services (EBMS) and someone in your family needs home health care in Burleson or SW Fort Worth, TX, you have real options.
+EBMS-administered plans frequently include meaningful home health benefits covering skilled nursing, personal care, therapy, and more — often with little or no out-of-pocket cost when care is authorized properly.
+Families in Hidden Creek, Briar Meadow, Summer Creek, Rendon, and Joshua Farms have used their employee benefit management home health care coverage to bring professional care directly into their homes, avoiding extended facility stays and recovering in familiar surroundings.

-While coverage varies by employer plan, EBMS-administered plans commonly include the following home health services when ordered by a physician and authorized in advance:
+While coverage varies by employer plan, EBMS-administered plans commonly include the following home health services when ordered by a physician and authorized in advance.
+Understanding what is available helps families plan care for qualifying conditions and make the most of their employee benefit management home health care benefits in SW Fort Worth and Burleson, TX.

 Skilled Nursing Services